 - Immunize your baby according to the schedule your pediatrician suggests.
-Research shows that properly immunized babies have a 50% decreased risk of SIDS.
+Research shows that adequately immunized babies have a 50% decreased risk of SIDS.

 - Share your sleeping room with your baby – just not your bed.
 Research shows that babies who sleep in the same room as their caregivers are safer than those who sleep in a separate room.

-- Provide plenty of tummy-time for your baby.
-Encouraging your baby to spend time on his stomach during play-time helps her to develop stronger neck, shoulder, and back muscles.
+- Provide plenty of tummy time for your baby.
+Encouraging your baby to spend time on his stomach during playtime helps her to develop more muscular neck, shoulder, and back muscles.

 Play It Safe

 While parents often receive well-meaning advice from friends and family, it’s important to remember that not all advice is good.
 When it comes to your child and their safety, there is no room for the additional risk.

 It may not be easy at first, and, yes, you may lose a few more hours of sleep in the long run, but remembering the ABCs of safe infant sleeping and adhering to the guidelines above will help keep your child as safe as possible.
 Your baby will thank you!